Healthy Banana Muffins (Vegan, Gluten-Free)

 - Walnuts: Optional, for crunch!

-How To Make Healthy Banana Muffins
+How to Make Vegan Banana Muffins

-Expert Tips
+Megan’s Tips

 - Use ripe bananas.
 This is the secret to naturally sweet and flavorful muffins!
 The darker, mushier, and more speckled the bananas, the better.

 - Cool completely.
-I know it’s tempting to dig in right away, but patience is key!
-If you cut into the muffins too soon, they may turn gummy inside.
-Let them rest in the pan for 10 minutes, then transfer to a wire rack to cool completely to ensure that perfect soft and fluffy texture!
+I know itās tempting to dig in right away, but patience is key!
+If you cut into the muffins too soon, they may be gummy inside.
+Let them cool in the pan for 10 minutes, then transfer to a wire rack to cool completely to get that perfect soft and fluffy texture!

 Frequently Asked Questions